moyodancer/Colorado-CompSci-Ugrad.github.io/pages/helpatcs/helpatcs_procedures_moodle.md

 ## Problem: Email not sending

 From time to time, Moodle is unable to send out the regular email notifications.
 To confirm the problem:
-1. Navigate to Moodle -> Site Administration -> Email -> Email Test
+1. Navigate to Moodle -> Site Administration -> Server -> Email Test
 2. Provide a "To email address"
 3. Click "Send a test message"